openshift-evangelists/kbe/content/page/statefulset.md

 In order to see how this all plays together, we will be using an [educational Kubernetes-native NoSQL datastore](https://blog.openshift.com/kubernetes-statefulset-in-action/).

-Let's start with creating the `StatefulSet` along with the persistent volumes and the headless service:
+Let's start with creating the [stateful app](https://raw.githubusercontent.com/mhausenblas/mehdb/master/app.yaml), that is, the `StatefulSet` along with the persistent volumes and the headless service:

 ```bash
 $ kubectl apply -f https://raw.githubusercontent.com/mhausenblas/mehdb/master/app.yaml